datafaker-net/datafaker/docs/documentation/providers.md

 - Sport (Providers for different types of sport)
 - Videogame (Video game providers)

-Number of providers per Datafaker version
+Number of providers per Datafaker version:

 | Version | Number of new providers | Total number of providers |
 |---------|-------------------------|---------------------------|